Frequently Asked Questions

 Here are the details I could think of to keep The Objectivism Seminar sailing as smoothly as possible; other wrinkles will be addressed as they arise.

 - GOVERNANCE: To put it simply, this is not a democracy.
-The Objectivism Seminar is a benevolent dictatorship, and I (Greg) am The Man. :^) But I will work for openness and consensus and eagerly entertain suggestions about how to make this a more fun and productive adventure for all, and when there are difficulties I will do my best to be patient and fair to help us get things straightened out.
+The Objectivism Seminar is a benevolent dictatorship, but I (Greg) will work for openness and consensus and eagerly entertain suggestions about how to make this a more fun and productive adventure for all, and when there are difficulties I will do my best to be patient and fair to help us get things straightened out.

-- RECORDINGS: Please keep in mind that the session recordings will belong to me and may not be transferred or distributed without my explicit permission.
+- RECORDINGS: Please keep in mind that any session recordings will belong to me and may not be transferred or distributed without my explicit permission.

 Please send email to firstname.lastname@example.org and we’ll get right back to you!